LEEClab/small_mammal_dispersal_model/README.md

 3. Create a folder with the landscape layers.
 Obs: you can download the [landscapes folder](https://github.com/LEEClab/small_mammal_dispersal_model/tree/master/landscapes) in this Github, which contain 100 simulated landscapes, or you can use your own landscapes and export the needed ASCII layers files using the scripts in the [landscapes_GRASS_GISdb](https://github.com/LEEClab/small_mammal_dispersal_model/tree/master/landscapes_GRASS_GISdb).
 4. You should install the [gis](https://github.com/NetLogo/GIS-Extension) and [pathdir](https://github.com/cstaelin/Pathdir-Extension/releases/tag/3.1.0) extensions.
 [Here](http://ccl.northwestern.edu/netlogo/docs/extensions.html) and [here](https://github.com/NetLogo/NetLogo/wiki/Extensions) you can see more information about how install these extensions.
-4. Open the code file in the NetLogo environment.
+5. Open the code file in the NetLogo environment.

 *In the NetLogo:*

-5. In the code tab, you should check where to define the directory to import landscape files and the directory to save the output.
+6. In the code tab, you should check where to define the directory to import landscape files and the directory to save the output.
-6. In the interface tab, you should define all the variables.
+7. In the interface tab, you should define all the variables.
 Information about each variable is availabe in the info tab.

-For more information about the model checkout the ODD Protocol.
+Then, you should be able to run the model.

 # Authors